 The award is open to full-time undergraduates.
 Five student entries are selected from each school and judged by independent judges appointed by Eden Arts.
-The Overall Winner receives $5,000.
-Three Highly Commended students each receive $1,000.
-The Eden Arts Board may also award an additional discretionary award of $500 - the Board's Choice.
+The total prize pool offered by Eden Arts is over $8000, consisting of three Joint Winner awards of $2500 each and an additional Board's Choice award of $750.

 Since 2019 the event has been generously hosted by Webb's Auction House in Mt Eden.
-The original premise of the award was that the art schools were to rotate as host institution, with Elam as the oldest hosting the inaugural award in July 2011 followed in order by Unitec, Whitecliffe and AUT.
+The award was originally hosted in rotation by the art schools, with Elam as the oldest hosting the inaugural award in July 2011 followed in order by Unitec, Whitecliffe and AUT.
 Following the completion of the first two four-year cycles the award moved to Webb's in Mt Eden.
 Also in 2019 the event was expanded beyond the original Central Auckland geographic area to include students from Manukau Institute of Technology.

 Full registration details and rules of entry are available from the individual art schools or contact Cathy Manning from the Eden Arts Board at firstname.lastname@example.org